 Many projects start strong and then derail into chaos (sometimes not an exaggeration).
 The problem with many web projects is that there is an expectation that everything will always go according to plan, but if you’re not careful, your project can get delayed before it ever gets out of the gate.
-There are a few guidelines you can follow to make sure your website doesn’t miss a beat:
+There are a few guidelines you can follow to make sure your web project on track:

 - Properly onboarding your client.
 Starting the project is exciting, but proper onboarding sets the tone and boundaries for the working experience.
 Make it clear early on what is your job and what is your client’s job.
 Explain how you will both be accountable to the deadlines.
 Talk through any questions and set boundaries early in the project.

 - Keep a list of tasks in order of their priority.
-It’s vital to stay focused.
+It’s vital to stay focused and keeping your web project on track.
 Using a project management tool, organize your tasks by milestones or sprints.